N917Y A-26 Invader Light Bomber

 A-26B Invader, S/N: 44-34774 was built at the Douglas Aircraft Company in Long Beach, CA in late 1944 at a cost of approximately $254,000 to the US government.
 The airplane was test flown and then transferred directly to storage in Kingman, AZ having never seen any combat missions.
 At the end of WWII it was stricken from active service from the Army Air Corp and sold at auction on 9/26/1946 for approximately $2500.
-At the time it was sold at auction it only had 5 hours 20 minutes of total flight time, its initial test flight and ferry to storage depot.
+At the time it was sold at auction it only had 8 hours 20 minutes total flight time.
+Its initial test flight and ferry was to the storage depot.

 Shortly after the auction sale, the airplane was purchased by Standard Oil of Indiana.
 It flew 6,400 hours over the next 18 years.
-During this time it was civilianized by various notable airframe modification companies: Grand Central Aircraft Co. of Glendale, CA and On Mark Engineering of Van Nuys, CA. The gun turrets, gun nose and bomb racks were removed.
+During this time it was modified by various notable airframe modification companies: Grand Central Aircraft Co. of Glendale, CA and On Mark Engineering of Van Nuys, CA for civilian executive travel prosperous.
+The gun turrets, gun nose and bomb racks were removed.
 The bomb bay doors were locked in the closed position.
 Large picture windows were installed on both sides of the fuselage along with luxurious passenger seats, cabinets and amenities that brought new life to the airplane as a corporate executive transport.

 The B-26 Invader, as they were re-designated after WWII was one of the fastest civilian “corporate” aircraft of its time.
 It was safe, fast, reliable and economical.
 During its time with Standard Oil it was flown from coast to coast covering the entire North American continent.

-After Standard Oil moved into the jet age they sold the airplane to Greenacres Farms in Lexington, Kentucky, which operated the airplane from 1966-1974.
-It was during this time that Jimmy Leeward flew the airplane for a while after the company moved to Florida.
+After Standard Oil moved into the jet age they sold the airplane to Green Acres Farms in Lexington, KY, which operated the airplane from 1966-1974.
+It was during this time that Jimmy Leeward flew the airplane after the company moved to Florida.

-From 1974-1984 this A-26 passed through a number of civilian owners, had very sparse logbook entries and an undermined and dubious history.
-It most likely was involved in drug running to/from Mexico at some point during this time.
+From 1974-1984 this A-26 passed through a number of civilian owners, had very sparse logbook entries and undetermined and dubious history.
+It most likely was involved in drug running to/from Mexico at some point during it life.